soaza/Trivae/README.md

 3) Add the bot to your server of choice!

 ## Using the bot
-(Currently stopped cuz I dont want to pay for dynos on heroku lol)

 `/help` : provides commands to use
 `/start`: starts the bot